Lee R. Anderson, Sr.

 Anderson is a director of the U.S. Chamber of Commerce and the Horatio Alger Association.
 He is also a member of the Minnesota Executive Organization, the Chief Executives Organization and the World Presidents Organization.

-He is also a lifetime trustee at Breck School and a trustee of the Naples Children & Education Foundation.
+He is a lifetime trustee at Breck School and a trustee of the Naples Children & Education Foundation.
+Anderson is also Trustee Emeritus of University of St. Thomas.
 His other board service includes the Naples Wine Festival.
 Additionally, he is a Heritage Member of Ducks Unlimited, a regular member of the Boone & Crockett Club, a Golden Club member of the U.S. Sportsmen's Alliance and a member of the "Thomas Jefferson Society" which represents the highest level of giving at West Point.

 In April 2002, Anderson received the John F. Cade Award for entrepreneurial excellence from the John M. Morrison Center for Entrepreneurship at the University of St. Thomas.
 He also received the L. B. Hartz Professional Achievement Award from Minnesota State University Moorhead College of Business and Industry.